Sebmins/MazeGenerator/README.md

 # MazeGenerator

-This was my final year project (disseration)
+This was a 6 month project for my final year project (disseration).

 ## Table of Contents